-The Counseling Psychology program at the University of Texas has been continuously accredited by the American Psychological Association since 1953; it is currently accredited through 2020.
-This status can be confirmed by the American Psychological Association via the below contact information:
+The Counseling Psychology doctoral program at the University of Texas has been continuously accredited by the American Psychological Association (APA) since 1953; the program’s next re-accreditation site visit will be in Fall 2022.
+Accreditation status may be confirmed by APA via:

 Office of Program Consultation and Accreditation

 TDD/TTY: (202) 336-6123